 - Trends over actuals – don’t get bogged down in the exact numbers, fully focus on the trends over time (12 weeks is a good place to start).
 If things are trending up, find out what changed and recognise the achievements.
 Otherwise, If things are trending down explore why with the team and set a target to improve.

 - Complementary metrics – learn to include metrics that work well together.
 They might give you a different perspective in the same area, or be metrics that together tell an overall story about a process.
-We really like to look at Lead/Cycle Time and Flow Efficiency together, which give a couple of views over how tickets are spending their time in your process.
+We like to look at Lead/Cycle Time and Flow Efficiency together, which gives a couple of views on how tickets are spending their time in your process.